 Connection

-The HTTP Connection header is used to control whether an active connection stays in place after a transaction is complete.
+The HTTP Connection header controls whether the network connection stays open after the current transaction completes.

 Usage